CloudMLDevOps/cloudmldevops.github.io/docs/terraform-questions-answers.md

 </details>

 <details>
 <summary markdown="span">True or False?
-Applying the following Terraform configuration will fail since no source or version specific for 'aws' provider
+Applying the following Terraform configuration will fail since no source or version specific for 'aws' provider</summary>

 ```
 terraform {